Codeer-Studio/MysticalPets/README.md

    - Download the latest `.jar` file.

 2. **Place in plugins folder**:
-   - Place the `MysticalPets-1.21.1.jar` file into your server's plugins folder
+   - Place the `MysticalPets.jar` file into your server's plugins folder

 3. **Restart Your Server**:
    - Restart your Minecraft server to load the plugin.